izuu12/graphs/README.md

     200, 400, 450, 800, 120, 135, 800, 240,190, 543
     10,4,6,8,2,3,1,9,5,7
     1,7,2,3,8,9,10,4,5,6

+in alg_slo.py uses a generator

 ## Introduction

-Set the path to the file from the data which is on line 67.
+Set the path to the file from the data which is on line 67 in alg_slo.py in slonie.py change line 5
 Sample files are located in the slo folder.

 ## Technologies

 *Python 2.7.18

+in alg_ele.py
+*from itertools import zip_longest

 # Launch

 Download the project set the path to the data file and run for example in pycharm.
+In in alg_ele.py zip_longest library should be imported from itertools